pterodactyl/documentation/tutorials/mysql_setup.md

 :::

 ### Creating a user
 If your database is on a different host than the one where your Panel or Daemon is installed make sure to use the IP address of the machine the Panel is running on.
-If you use `127.0.0.1` and try to connect externally, you will receive a connection refused error.
+If you use `127.0.0.1` and try to connect externally, you will receive a connection refused error. **You will type this username and password into your panel when creating a database host.**

 ```sql
 USE mysql;